-Recursion and Sorting in the MIPS Assembly Language
+Recursion and Sorting in MIPS Assembly Language

-Recursion occurs when a function/procedure calls itself.
-Following is the C++ code of a program that performs the factorial operation through recursion.
-It has two parts.
-The first part is the main part of the program that takes some integer as the input from the user, passes this number on to the factorial function, gets the result back from the factorial function and displays the result.
-The second part is the factorial procedure which performs the factorial operation by recursively calling itself until the base case is reached, at which point the nested calls to the factorial procedure start returning.
+The C++ code of a program that performs the factorial operation through recursion consists of two parts.
+The main part of the program takes an integer as input from the user, passes this number to the factorial function, receives the result from the factorial function, and displays the result.
+The second part is the factorial procedure, which performs the factorial operation by recursively calling itself until it reaches the base case.
+At that point, the nested calls to the factorial procedure start returning.

-{
+int main() {

 int x;